 For instance, women can experience menopause-related loss of pubic hair as well.
 But this “menopause pubic hair loss” may not be only because of hormonal changes.
 Your age may have a lot to do with it.

 Why Do Women Experience Hair Loss During Menopause?

 Thinning hair due to menopause mainly occurs due to hormonal imbalance.
 However, it can be exacerbated by stress and nutritional deficiency.
 It can also coincide with involutional alopecia – due to ageing – which can worsen overall hair loss.

 Let’s take a closer look at each of these factors:

 Drop in Estrogen

 Menopause and thinning hair are related due to oestrogen.

 According to a study, “estrogen receptors are present at the hair follicles.”
 This may indicate their role in the normal growth of hair and the fact that their hair is sensitive to its absence or presence.

 You might’ve noticed that pregnant women have thicker, healthier hair.
 This is because of the rise in the levels of hormones.
 However, the drop in the levels of these very hormones can result in hair loss during menopause.

-Genetics can make some women more vulnerable to hair loss, which makes this whole experience quite difficult for them.
+Genetics can make some women more vulnerable to hair loss after menopause, which makes this whole experience quite difficult for them.